-Many distributed system applications (or portions of applications) are most naturally structured as a multiplicity of causally-dependent, flows of execution within and among objects, asynchronously and concurrently.
+Some distributed system applications (or portions of applications) are most naturally structured as a multiplicity of causally-dependent, flows of execution within and among objects, asynchronously and concurrently.
 The causal flow of execution can be a sequence-e.g., one that is caused by a series of nested, remote method invocations.
-It can also be caused by a series of chained, publication and subscription events, caused due to topical data dependencies-e.g., publication of topic A depends on subscription of topic B; B's publication, in turn, depends on subscription of topic C, and so on.
-Since partial failures are the common case rather than the exception in many distributed systems, applications often desire the causal, multi-node execution flow abstraction to exhibit application-specific, end-to-end integrity properties - one of the most important raisons d'etre for building distributed systems.
+It can also be caused by a series of chained, publication and subscription events, caused due to topical data dependencies-e.g., publication of topic \mathcal{A} depends on subscription to topic \mathcal{B} ; \mathcal{B} 's publication, in turn, depends on subscription to topic \mathcal{C} , and so on.
+Since partial failures are the common case rather than the exception in some distributed systems, applications typically desire the causal, multi-node execution flow abstraction to exhibit application-specific, end-to-end integrity properties - one of the most important raisons d'etre for building distributed systems.
 Real-time distributed applications also require end-to-end timeliness properties for the abstraction.

-An abstraction for programming multi-node sequential behaviors and for enforcing end-to-end properties is distributable threads [1], [15].
-Distributable threads first appeared in the Alpha OS [15], and later in MK7.3 [19].
-They constitute the first-class programming and scheduling abstraction for multi-node sequential behaviors in Sun's emerging Distributed Real-Time Specification for Java (DRTSJ) [1].
+An abstraction for programming multi-node sequential behaviors and for enforcing end-to-end properties is distributable threads [1], [2].
+Distributable threads first appeared in the Alpha OS [2], and later in Mach 3.0 [3] (a subset), and MK7.3 [4].
+They constitute the first-class programming and scheduling abstraction for multi-node sequential behaviors in Real-Time CORBA 2 [5] and are proposed for Sun's emerging Distributed Real-Time Specification for Java (DRTSJ) [1].
 In the rest of the paper, we will refer to distributable threads as threads, unless qualified.